NclRSE-Training/git-ultra-novice/_episodes/05-github.md

 > ## Uploading files directly in GitHub browser
 >
-> Github also allows you to skip the command line and upload files directly to
+> GitHub also allows you to skip the command line and upload files directly to
 > your repository without having to leave the browser.
 There are two options.
 > First you can click the "Upload files" button in the toolbar at the top of the
 > file tree.
 Or, you can drag and drop files from your desktop onto the file